anpaz/qstack/README.md

 compiler_node   :== compiler layer_node
 ```

-A **quantum program** is comprised of a stack and a list of kernels:
+A **quantum program** is comprised of a stack and a list of kernels.
+We enhance qstack grammar to incorporate this:

 ```grammar
 program         :== stack; kernels
 ```

 All quantum instructions in the program belong to the base layer, while classical instructions can originate from any layer.
-The stack is specified in a program via a `@stack` attribute:
+The stack is specified in the syntax via a `@stack` attribute:

 ```
 @stack: cliffords